therealnicoroshi/modlist/README.md

 Decide for yourself what is right for you.

 The MCM Menu
 Alright.....There is a LOT here.
 I do have some profiles I set up that should be a part of this Wabbajack that are set up the way I like it.
 I recommend running the MCM Recorder Profile for Ryn if playing a female character.
 There is also one character preset included for a red headed Nord (Ryn) you can use if you'd like.

 You can run these using MCM Recorder in the MCM Menu to get you started or simply go through the MCM menu one at a time, and set how you like it.

 It is IMPORTANT to leave Minatours and Spiders turned OFF for OBIS, ore guardians OFF in Immersive creatures, and shadows OFF for Strange Runes as they are KNOWN to crash the game.

 Magical jumping is non-lore friendly in the recorder (means you have it by default)

-Important things to know regarding paraglider and magical jumping Sometimes Paraglider will get stuck and not work.
+Important things to know regarding paraglider and magical jumping:

+Sometimes Paraglider will get stuck and not work.
 Loading from desktop will require a load from within game to reset paraglider.

 Not working?  -> Quicksave -> quickload = profit

 This was tracked to go to bed\ campfire\ use those blankets conflict.

 How to avoid this:

 Set up tent in campfire.
 Use activate key and choose 'lay down'.
 USE ONLY THE JUMP KEY 'E' TO CHOOSE SLEEP.
 Get up after sleeping using directional keys ONLY (NOT MENU).

 If you use the activate key to sleep or get up you will need to quicksave and quick load to regain use of the paraglider.

 Good Rule of Thumb for this list....Do a little jump and activate the glide crow to make sure it's working BEFORE jumping off any mountains.

 Magical Jumping: this can be kind of glitchy with other mods in the list.

 What I did:

 Set lore friendly mode to 'OFF'.
 In the SKSE folder DTry Ultilities find magical jumping and comment OUT using ; everything that is not already commented out.

 This disables the dash, and bash parts but keeps NO fall damage on and allows for triple jumping magical jumps by default

 Some important default keys to know

 Caps Lock + Enter = ENB Menu

 Backspace = Immersive Equipment Displays

 Shift + O = Open Animation Replacer

-Ins = Blink Spell Hotkey (Can be modified in it's ini file) X = Toggle HUD and swan dive jump
+Ins = Blink Spell Hotkey (Can be modified in it's ini file)

+X = Toggle HUD and swan dive jump

 C = Short Dive jump and quicklight

 Scroll wheel = walk\run speed adjustment on the fly

 K (Hold) + Scroll Wheel = Zoom

-Dodges= Direction + Left Shift (can be changed in ini file for TK Dodge RE) G = walk/Run Toggle
+Dodges= Direction + Left Shift (can be changed in ini file for TK Dodge RE)

+G = walk/Run Toggle

 While falling

 Paraglider pull or put away = activate key

 Falling arts/ skydiving =
   Adding additional control mechanics: Activating the Gale spell without equip spell :

 -While in glider state ,pressing  Space key (Gamepad use Y) .

 -While in a Falling state, pressingLeft ctrl key (Gamepad : LEFT_THUMB) allows for adjusting the Link-style skydiving posture.

 -press Left Alt key (Gamepad : LEFT_SHOULDER) into accelerate state when in skydiving state and press sneak button Left ctrl key(Gamepad : LEFT_THUMB) again back to skydiving.

 -press Left Shift key(Gamepad : RIGHT_THUMB) to use Air Dodge.
 Some key binds like TK Dodge are in SKSE ini files so if you can't find it then it's probably in an ini file in SKSE folder of that mod.

 How I set some Keys in the MCM Recorder
 Page Down = Proteus Wheel

 Page Up = SMP reset

-; : = quicksave (but set to make these regular saves in Engine fixes) ' " = quickload
+; : = quicksave (but set to make these regular saves in Engine fixes)

+' " = quickload

 9 ( = toggle EVG traversal markers on/off

 = + = PC head tracking Hello

 - _ = PC head Tracking Goodbye
+-
 0 ) = PC head Tracking Random Saying

 C = Quicklight toggle

 Word of Warning
 Some creatures will be deleveled so you might come across a level 30 ogre at level 1 and have to run to survive.
 Ye have been warned!
 You will learn....stick and move, stick and dodge, run and heal or just plain run away to survive at lower levels.
 Recommend difficulty levels:

 Level 0-10 Apprentice

 Level 11-18 Adept

 Level 19-25 Expert

 Level 26-32 Master

-Level 32 and up Legendry (if you have the stones for it) The game also has survival built in using Sunhelm but can toggle this on or off along with Cold survival in the MCM.
+Level 32 and up Legendry (if you have the stones for it)

+The game also has survival built in using Sunhelm but can toggle this on or off along with Cold survival in the MCM.

 Some quality of life / fun mods are also included.

 Paraglider, magical jumping, bow rapid combo v3, mist flight, and others you can have fun discovering and exploring.

 There are added worldspaces to explore as well.

 Wyrmstooth and Beyond Reach will start at a certain level but some you will just find in your exploring like Chanterelle, The Shire, Moonpath to Elswyer, Darkend, Skyrim Sewers, and Skyrim Underground.

 Shout out to some awesome people

 Halgari for creation of this wonderful tool